onap/sdc-sdc-workflow-designer/README.md

 ### Troubleshooting

 In order to check if the Workflow Designer frontend has successfully started, look at the logs of the frontend container.
-For example, by running `docker logs workflow-frontend`.
+For example, by running `docker logs sdc-workflow-frontend`.
 The logs should not contain error messages.

 Workflow frontend does not have backend logic, therefore there are no application logs.